 It had been 8 years of fear, bad breath, and bleeding gums.
-Fear kept him away and he didn’t smile.
-He had difficulty getting number and his send of self-worth took a hit.
+Terry had difficulty getting numb and fear kept him away.
+He didn’t smile and his sense of self-worth took a hit.

 Today Claudia says, “Sedation Dentistry has changed my life.
 My teeth were sensitive to hot and cold.
 I now smile and am able to have drinks with ice and eat hot items.
 I no longer hide my smile.”